College: Saint Catharine’s college

 Supervisor: Dr. Miranda Griffin

-After achieving a BA and an MA in English Studies from Durham University, Ellie joined the Cambridge University French department in 2019.
+About After completing a BA and MA in English studies at Durham University, Ellie joined the French department at Cambridge in 2019.
+She currently holds a teaching position at the ENS de Lyon.

 Scholarships/Prizes

-Ellie currently holds a teaching position in the English department at the Ecole Normale Superieure de Lyon.
-She teaches a broad range of topics ranging from critical theory to Middle English poetry.
-She has lectured on Shakespeare’s history plays and on the works of the Pearl poet, and teach a seminar on literary translation.
+Teaching Ellie currently holds a teaching role in the English department of the ENS de Lyon, where she teaches a broad range of subjects including Shakespeare, Chaucer, and the works of the Gawain Poet.
+She also teaches a seminar on literary translation.

 Conference papers

-2021: The Space of Trauma in Chrétien de Troyes’s Conte du Graal
+July 2021: The Space of Trauma in Le Conte du Graal, Cambridge